siberio2000/frontend-interview-task/README.md

 We also ask that you update the readme with answers to the following questions

 **Question**
-1. Given more time, what other changes you would have liked to make?
+Given more time, what other changes you would have liked to make?

 **Answer**

-1. I would implement a function how to calculate sincePurchasePercentage / number of years since purchase (line 42) instead of hardcoding 5
+1. I would implement a function how to calculate sincePurchasePercentage / number of years since purchase (line 42) instead of hardcoding 5 (moment.js?)
 2. I would split theme/index.js for separate folders for each case (eg. folder for typography, folder for colors etc.)
+3. API folder needs to be placed in proper folder, eg. called 'data'.
+Since its been requested do not make any changes in the pages/ directory I haven't touched it.

 **Question**
-2. What UX or design improvements or alterations might you suggest?
+What UX or design improvements or alterations might you suggest?
 These can be to existing components or completely new ideas.

 **Answer**

 1. 'Edit account' button could be a bit shorter - it is way to long (mobile is good to me)
 2. 'Property details' text needs to be standing out from general text (eg. bolder, possibly with all capitalized letters).
 This applies to other sections with the title names (eg. Estimated value etc.)
 3. Contents needs to have more padding from main edges